Transvestic Disorder

 In practice

 The underlying interest is expressed across a wide spectrum, from occasional private wearing of a single garment to a fully developed presentation and persona.
 The clinical concept narrows attention to the subset where the arousal pattern feels ego-dystonic, drives secrecy and shame, or interferes with relationships and daily life.
-The manual's specifiers separate interest in the fabric and garments themselves (with fetishism, overlapping with self-as-female arousal themes) from arousal tied to imagining oneself as another gender (with autogynephilia).
+The manual's two specifiers separate arousal directed at the fabric and garments themselves (with fetishism) from arousal directed at the thought or image of oneself as a woman (with autogynephilia, the contested construct catalogued here as self-as-female arousal).

 Psychology